RuneAudio/Docs/docs/troubleshooting/rpi-troubleshooting.md

 The text scrolling on the screen shows various parts of the OS being loaded.
 If the boot process halts with text on the screen (other than at a login prompt), it may indicate a problem such as a corrupt SD card, a failed software update, power failure during SD card write, etc.  This is also known as Kernel Panic, the Linux equivalent of a BSOD (Blue Screen of Death) on Windows computers.

 ###Activity LED
-The green LED indicates SD card access.
+The green ACT LED indicates SD card access.
 It flashes intermittently during normal operation.
 If there is no music playing and no access from the Rune UI, it stays off.
+On power up, a solid green ACT LED indicates the Pi could not load the OS from the SD card.
+A burst of rapid flashes repeating about every second means the Pi cannot access the SD card starting sometime after the OS has been loaded and running.

 ##Config.txt settings